tonyjurg/Nestle1904GBI/docs/features/wordnodefeatures.md

-# Wordnode Features of NA1904 TextFabric
+# Wordnode features of NA1904 TextFabric
 ###### [Click here for list of all features](home.md)

 Feature | Type | Short description